jb-apps/Udacity-Pneumonia-Detection-From-Chest-X-Rays/FDA_Submission_Template.md

 **Description of Training Dataset:**

 - The training dataset consists of 2290 rows with 27 features each one, we've create a balanced `pneumonia_class` column where 50% correspond to positive pneumonia studies and the rest 50% with random selected samples with no pneumonia studies.
-- - The dataset is slightly imbalance between gender, having more male studies than females.
+- - The dataset is slightly imbalanced between gender, having more male studies than females.
-- The age distribution for both datasets go from 10 to 80.
+- The age distribution goes from 10 to 80 as seen in the below image.

 | Training Dataset distribution | Gender Distribution | Age Distribution |
 |----------|--------|-----|